temporalio/documentation/docs/server/production-deploy.md

 **It's possible to have too many workers.**
 Monitor the poll success (`poll_success`/`poll_success_sync`) and `poll_timeouts` metrics:

+- `poll_success_sync` indicates a "sync match", i.e. a poller waiting for a task to appear, isntead of a task waiting for a poller to appear.
+- Poll Success should be >90% in most cases - for high volume and low latency, try to target >95%
-- if you see low `ScheduleToStart` latency / low percentage of poll success / high percentage of timeouts, you might have too many workers/pollers.
+- if you see low `schedule_to_start_latency` / low percentage of poll success / high percentage of timeouts, you might have too many workers/pollers.
-- with 100% poll success and increasing `ScheduleToStart` latency, you need to scale up.
+- with 100% poll success and increasing `schedule_to_start_latency`, you need to scale up.

 ## FAQs